Sitruc33/SpringBoot/README.md

-# SpringBoot app to showcase Java skills
+# SpringBoot api to showcase Java skills

 ## Endpoints:
 - POST /authors - create a new author